Joseph Carne

-Joseph Carne (17 April 1782 – 12 October 1858) was a British geologist and industrialist.
+Joseph Carne FRS, FGS (17 April 1782 – 12 October 1858) was a Cornish geologist, industrialist and banker.

 Early life

 Carne was born at Penzance, Cornwall, United Kingdom, the eldest son of William Carne, a banker, and his wife Anna Carne née Cock of Helston.
 He was educated at home and at the Wesleyan school, Keynsham, near Bristol.
 One of his four younger brothers was the author and traveller John Carne.
 From an early age Carne showed an interest in mineralogy and geology.
 He was in the habit of walking round to the copper mines, and collecting specimens of the rarer ores, which the miners were glad to sell at low prices, thereby forming the nucleus of his mineralogical collection.

 On 23 March 1808 he married Mary Thomas, the daughter of William Thomas of Kidwelly, MD, physician at Haverfordwest.
 After his marriage he lived for a short time at Penzance, and in 1808 he removed to Rivière House, Phillack on being appointed manager of the Cornish Copper Company's smelting works at Hayle.
 His good business habits and quickness at figures well fitted him for this situation.
 Seven of his eight children (two boys and five girls) were born at Rivière House, before he resigned his role as manager (remaining an investor like his father) and returned to Penzance, living in Chapel House from 1820.
 His youngest son was born and died in their home in Chapel Street, Penzance.